Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/guide.rst

 Step 3: Label the information needed for DoE analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We label the four important groups using Pyomo :class:`Suffix` components as mentioned before by adding a ``label_experiment`` method.
-This method is required by Pyomo.DoE to identify the design variables (experimental inputs), measurements, measurement errors, and unknown parameters in the model.
+This step formally labels the Pyomo model with the experimental inputs (design variables), experimental outputs (measurements), measurement errors, and unknown parameters.
+The labeling of these four important groups is performed using Pyomo :class:`Suffix` components (as discussed earlier) by defining a ``label_experiment`` method.

 .. literalinclude:: /../../pyomo/contrib/doe/examples/reactor_experiment.py
     :start-after: End model finalization